intramuros/abm/readme.md

 The agent class is called **Patch**.
 Each Patch object is placed on the grid, and its condition is assigned at the model initialization based on user-specified parameters.
 Its transitions between different states are governed by the rates calculated at each step.

+### ``ecosystem/agent2.py``

+The additional extra agent class to recreate Fig.2 in Kefi et.al (2007).
+Each patch has some independent parameters, instead of global parameters used in the original agent.

 ### ``ecosystem/model.py``

 The **EcoModel** class is the model container.
 It is instantiated with parameters ``b`` - plant establishment probability of an empty site, ``m`` - mortality probability of a vegetated site, and additional parameters found in the accompanying ``config_file.json`` file.